Schematizing the Observer and the Epistemic Content of Theories: Why We Need to Schematize the Observer

 \section{Why We Need to Schematize the Observer}

-Because the meaning of scientific terms and propositions must rest on the knowledge we have of the physical world, and most of all on the knowledge we have gained through controlled observation and measurement, that is, through experiment, epistemic content accrues to a scientific theory in no small measure through the successful construction of empirically appropriate and adequate representations of physical systems in the theory's terms.
-At bottom, then, what secure epistemic content a scientific theory has must rest in large part on the meanings expressed in the sound articulation of experimental knowledge.
-This requires at a minimum that we be able, at least in principle, to construct appropriate and adequate representations of actual experiments and observations in the frameworks of our best scientific theories, that is, representations of physical systems and experimental apparatus in relation to each other as required by particular, actual experiments, not just representations of physical systems \emph{simpliciter}, in abstraction from actual experiments.\footnote{Indeed, it is our incapacity to do this in a consistent way in the context of quantum theory that lies at the bottom of the Measurement Problem.
-This alone shows the importance of the idea.} It is characteristic of the ways that such models are constructed and applied, moreover, that they require methods and warrant---forms and aspects of knowledge---that go far beyond what can plausibly be claimed to be captured by the theoretical formalism of a theory alone, no matter how many representational capacities one ascribes to it or interpretive postulates one affixes to it.
+Because the meaning of scientific terms and propositions must rest on the knowledge we have of the physical world, and most of all on the knowledge we have gained through controlled observation and measurement, that is, through experiment, epistemic content accrues to a scientific theory in no small measure through the construction of empirically successful representations of physical systems.
+At bottom, then, what secure epistemic content a scientific theory has must rest in large part on the meanings expressed in the sound articulation of experimental knowledge, for that is the final arbiter of empirical success.
+This requires at a minimum that we be able, at least in principle, to construct appropriate and adequate representations of actual experiments and observations in the frameworks of our best scientific theories, that is, representations of physical systems and experimental apparatus in relation to each other as required by actual experiments, not just representations of physical systems \emph{simpliciter}, in abstraction from experimental practice.\footnote{Indeed, it is our incapacity to do this in a consistent way in the context of quantum theory that lies at the bottom of the Measurement Problem.
+This alone shows the importance of the idea.} It is characteristic of the ways that such models are constructed and applied, moreover, that they require methods and warrant---forms and aspects of knowledge---that go far beyond what can be claimed to be captured by the theoretical formalism of a theory alone, no matter how many representational capacities one ascribes to it or interpretive postulates one affixes to it.